 How do we work with universities?

-- See the impact your governors make, with reports detailing volunteering hours and the number of children your employees are making a difference to
+- See the impact your governors make, with reports detailing volunteering hours and the number of children to whom your employees are making a difference

 The University of Manchester’s School Governor Initiative